Howa 1500: Adoption

-Japanese Law Enforcement
+Japanese law enforcement

-The M1500 was originally a hunting rifle, but Prefectural police departments in Japan have adopted them as sniper rifles.
+The M1500 was originally sold as a hunting rifle, but prefectural police departments in Japan have adopted it as a sniper rifle.
 (Note: As an example similar to the 1500, overseas, the Remington Model 700 is used for hunting as well as for sniping by the military and police.)
-This model was designated "Heavy Barrel."
-Heavy barreled "Varmint" or colloquially, "Sniper" rifles are fitted with longer, heavier barrels to increase projectile velocity, resist heat soak, and provide more repeatable shots.
+This particular model was designated the Heavy Barrel.
+Heavy barreled "Varmint" or colloquially, "Sniper" rifles are fitted with longer, heavier barrels to increase projectile velocity, resist heat soak, and provide more accurate follow-up shots.

-In addition, the Japanese police stipulate that equipment other than pistols are referred to as special guns, and the ordnance name of M1500 is Special Gun Type-I (特殊銃I型, Tokusyu jū I-gata).
-The Police M1500 has a wooden stock with a bipod and a scoped sight.
+In addition, the Japanese police stipulate that equipment other than pistols are to referred to as special guns, and the M1500 is designated as the Special Gun Type-I (特殊銃I型, Tokushujū I-gata).
+The police-issued M1500 features a wooden stock, alongside a bipod and a scope.

-In addition to the police, M1500 are also introduced in the Special Assault Team, Special Security Team, anti-firearms squad, and the Fukui Prefectural Police's Nuclear Special Guard Unit.
+In addition to regular police snipers, the M1500 is also adopted by the Special Assault Team, Special Security Team, Anti-Firearms Squads, and the Fukui Prefectural Police's Nuclear Special Guard Unit.

-It is also utilized by Japan Coast Guard.
-However, on the ocean, it is said that the Howa Type 64 designated marksman rifles that is easier to fire faster than M1500 are used more frequently.
+It is also utilized by the Japan Coast Guard.
+However, on the ocean, it is said that the Howa Type 64 designated marksman rifles capable of firing faster than the M1500 are used more frequently.

-Ukraine

-The Armed Forces of Ukraine's 3rd Special Purpose Regiment (Kropyvnytskyi) has adopted a type called "Hogue 20" as a sniper rifle.
-The ammunition used is .308 Winchester ammunition, and the mount has been changed to Picatinny Rail.
-It is also used by the Azov Battalion.